 Well, there are two points here: first, it is your 100 per cent genuine sarcophagus, circa 1000 BC.
 Secondly, it's in Mougins because another Englishman called Christian Levett has assembled such a vast collection of art and antiquities that the only way he could properly store the works is to build his own custom-made museum.

-Set on four floors of a medieval house, the museum opened in 2011 at the cost of €7m – there's even a state-of-the-art lift that more mainstream museums would kill for.
+Set on four floors of a mediaeval house, the museum opened in 2011 at the cost of €7m – there's even a state-of-the-art lift that more mainstream museums would kill for.
 And it is worth ascending to the top floor.
 There, you find Levett's collection of helmets that, apart from their historical significance – there is one that would have been used in the Peloponnesian Wars – have a haunting sculptural beauty.

 There have been a lot of museums unveiled recently that are showcases not only for private collections, but also for the owner's ego.
-MMoCA (as it is known) does have a personalized touch.
+MMoCA (as it is known) does have a personalised touch.
 There are, for example, some idiosyncratic juxtapositions: a Damien Hirst skull really shouldn't be in the same company as an exquisite Roman head, but tellingly Levett's name is nowhere to be seen.
 That, it seems, is not what this exercise is about.

 You could argue that Levett is famous enough – at least in the financial world.
 Now aged 42, he set up Clive Capital, the world's largest commodity hedge fund, seven years ago.
-It was rumored that one year his take-home pay was £83.9 million.
+It was rumoured that one year his take-home pay was £83.9 million.
 But when I meet Levett at his villa on other side of Mougins, he is looking low-key (shorts, polo shirt, hint of a chain around his neck).
 He bought the property seven years ago and he commutes with his wife, Gina, and their three children to and fro from Wimbledon.

 We sit outside on facing sofas under the verandah and we begin to get to grips with his mania for collecting, he terms it "a compulsion to fill in the gaps".
 Clearly, we don't need consulting rooms in Vienna to trace it back to his Essex childhood.
 His earliest obsession, from the age of seven, was with coins and campaign medals.
 His father, a bookmaker, didn't collect anything, it was his mother who had the acquisitive gene.
 But according to Christian, "she jumped around.
 Never made a decent collection of anything," he adds a bit sniffily.